hypfvieh/dbus-java/README.md

 This wrapper library is included in debian based systems (can be installed with: apt-get install libmatthew-io-java), so no self-compiling of any stuff is required.

-For convenient use, this library will provide native versions of libmatthew-io-java for x86, x86_64 and ARMv6 which will be used if libmatthew-io-java is not installed on the system.

 This library has been tested with Ubuntu 16.04.4 (AMD64) and bluez library 5.48.

 Starting with version 0.1.0 of this library Java 8 is required (previous version used Java 7).